Strategic Issues in Employing and Deploying Damages Experts

 Counsel must work closely with the damages expert to develop and present a cohesive and comprehensible damages case, building on the relevant law, facts and expert analysis contained in the expert report.

 To effectively present the damages case and the analysis of the damages experts, it is critical for the lawyers to fully understand the expert’s methodology and analysis.
 This is important both for preparing written submissions and for the hearing, where it is essential in particular for effective cross-examination.
-Although this can at times be difficult, it is often apparent from the party’s memorial when counsel do not fully understand the expert’s analysis.
+Although this can be difficult at times, it is often apparent from the party’s memorial when counsel do not fully understand the expert’s analysis.
 This leads to less persuasive submissions and can even result in incorrect descriptions of the expert’s work that undermine the client’s case.
-A lack of clarity by counsel in describing the expert analysis can in turn make it more difficult for the tribunal to understand as well.
+A lack of clarity by counsel in describing the expert analysis can in turn make it more difficult for the tribunal to understand.
 Counsel who truly understand the expert’s methodology and analysis are also better positioned to identify inconsistencies, weaknesses or other concerns in a draft report and can work with the expert to resolve them.

 Counsel cannot effectively summarise and describe the expert’s analysis without truly understanding the methodology that the damages experts use.
 Indeed, it is often important for counsel to work closely with the damages expert in developing the appropriate methodology.
 The theories of liability and damages must be mutually consistent.